HaojunYu1998/UltraDet/ReadMe.md

 # UltraDet

 This is the official implementation of [Mining Negative Temporal Contexts For False Positive Suppression In Real-Time Ultrasound Lesion Detection](https://arxiv.org/abs/2305.18060).
 We provide a real-time breast ultrasound detection solution to **reduce about 50% FPs at a recall rate of 0.90**.
+Also, we provide **high-quality bounding box labels** for the [CVA-Net](https://github.com/jhl-Det/CVA-Net) breast ultrasound video dataset.
 Our paper has been early accepted by MICCAI 2023!

 [[Arxiv]](https://arxiv.org/abs/2305.18060) [[PDF]](https://arxiv.org/pdf/2305.18060.pdf) [[Code]](https://github.com/HaojunYu1998/UltraDet)